chironb/ChiCLI/README.md

 https://github.com/cc65/cc65/blob/master/asminc/c64.inc

 Known Issues:
-- I need to type up a list of the built-in common aliases.
 - I've got to go through the code and replace every integer variable with either a signed or unsigned char.
 This will save a *bunch* of RAM!
 - It can only load files from the drive it was loaded from.
 Running programs from a different drive issue
 - Exomizer version works inconsistently with loading and running files from within ChiCLI.
 Not sure why, probably needs some tweaking in the way exomizer is configured in terms of memory layout.